Grand Slam Tennis

-Grand Slam Tennis (known as Grand Chelem Tennis in France) is a tennis video game, developed by EA Canada, and released for the Wii in 2009.
-Versions for the PlayStation 3 and Xbox 360 were planned to be released Autumn 2009, but they have been "delayed indefinitely".
-Instead, a sequel, Grand Slam Tennis 2, was released exclusively for those consoles in February 2012.

-Some features for the Wii version include online play, Wii MotionPlus functionality, pick up and play, a Grand Slam career mode, and all four Grand Slam locations, including Wimbledon.
-The Wii version was also the first title in Europe to be bundled with the Wii MotionPlus.
+Grand Slam Tennis, known as Grand Chelem Tennis in France, is a 2009 tennis simulation video game, developed by EA Canada and released for the Wii.
+Some features include online play, Wii MotionPlus functionality, pick up and play, a Grand Slam career mode, and all four Grand Slam locations, including Wimbledon.
+The game was also the first title in Europe to be bundled with the Wii MotionPlus.
 The in-game music was created by Paul van Dyk, who wrote and produced all the tracks in the game.

 Gameplay

-Grand Slam Tennis features 23 total players, including 10 retired legends and 13 of today's top players at the time of the game's release.
+Grand Slam Tennis features 23 total players, including 10 tennis legends and 13 of the top players at the ATP and WTA rankings as of the time of the game's release.
 It also includes a "Create-A-Player" mode.
 In the "Create-A-Player" mode, players can create their own unique player for use in all modes of the game.
 The player can customize their created player with branded clothing, racquet styles, accessories and physical appearance.
 Up to nine players can be created at any one time.
 Pat Cash serves as the commentator even when he is playing in a match.
 Grand Slam Tennis offers 12 different authentic stadiums from all four Grand Slam venues to play in, and is the first video game since Top Spin 2 to feature a licensed Wimbledon.